shereedietel/notes/README.md

 Second, always plan beforehand.
 When starting a new project or working on a complex task, create a plan with a timeline and break it down into smaller, manageable steps.
 Having a clear plan will keep you focused and help avoid getting lost in the details.
 It will also make it easier to track your progress and adjust your schedule as needed.
  - 来自n.p.m.

+# 2024-01-27
+- Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
+This will help you to be more efficient and productive in your coding endeavors.

+First, prioritize your tasks.
+When you're working on a project, there will always be multiple things that need to get done.
+By identifying which tasks are most important and which can wait, you can make sure that you focus on the right things at the Right time.
+Use a task management tool, such as Trello or Asana, to keep track of your work and make adjustments as needed.
+ ---
+ Second, wisely plan you time .When you plan, make Sure to allow enough time for each task.
+If you find yourself running out of time, it' s usually because you didn' t plan well enough.
+Break down larger tasks into smaller, more manageable pieces, so that they' re easier to complete in a timely manner.
+Also, don't forget to schedule breaks and downtime into your plan.
+Your brain and body will thank you for it.